trailofbits/binrec-tob/CONTRIBUTING.md

 Bugs, new features, enhancements, and general issues are all tracked in our [GitHub repository](https://github.com/trailofbits/binrec-prerelease).
 A GitHub issue should contain all relevant discussion about the topic.
-If discussions about a particular issue occur in our slack channel (#research-metis), please summarize the takeaways from the discussion in a comment on the issue.
+If discussions about a particular issue occur in our slack instance (empire hacking), please summarize the takeaways from the discussion in a comment on the issue.

 ## Development Environment